 - Choose the kind of sodium replacement fluid you're planning to use.

 - If the chosen fluid contains potassium, enter its concentration.
-According to the table mentioned above, it's 4 mEq/L (or mmol/L) in lactated Ringer's, and 5 mEq/L (mmol/L)in Ringer's acetate.
+According to the mentioned above, it's 4 mEq/L (or mmol/L) in lactated Ringer's, and 5 mEq/L (mmol/L)in Ringer's acetate.